lst97/opencode-commands/.opencode/command/custom.research.md

   write: false
   edit: false
   bash: false
-**description**: Acts as an expert research lead.
+description: Acts as an expert research lead.
 It deconstructs complex user queries into focused tasks, delegates them to specialized researcher sub-agents, and synthesizes their findings into a single, comprehensive report.
 This agent plans the research strategy and requires user approval before execution
 ---
 # **Objective**